moorthygithub/moorthygithub/README.md

 - 🌱 I’m currently learning **TypeScript**

-- 👨‍💻 All of my projects are available at [[moorthychandiran.netlify.app](https://moorthyprotfolio.netlify.app/)]
+- 👨‍💻 All of my projects are available at <a href="https://moorthyprotfolio.netlify.app">https://moorthyprotfolio.netlify.app</a>

 - 💬 Ask me about **React**